 7. Your Rights

 You have the right to request information about your personal data processed by the controller.
-In particular, about the purposes of processing, the categories of personal data and about recipients or categories of recipients to whom the personal data have been disclosed.
+In particular, about the processing purposes, the categories of personal data and about recipients or categories of recipients to whom the personal data have been disclosed.
 Furthermore, you have the right to obtain information about the planned duration of storage.

-You have the right to request the correction of incorrect data or the completion of your personal data stored by the controller without delay.
-You have the right to request the erasure of your data under the conditions specified in Art.
+You have the right to request the deletion of your data under the conditions specified in Art.
 17 GDPR.

-In specific cases set out in the GDPR, you have the right to request the restriction of the processing of your personal data.
+In specific cases specified in the GDPR, you have the right to request the restriction of the processing of your personal data.

 In specific cases set out in the GDPR, you have the right to receive and transfer all personal data concerning you to another controller (right to data portability).